EMBARK CyberTraining project for skills to use data from major facilities and data repositories in the ocean sciences

 EMBARK: Developing essential skills to (re)use an ocean of data

-I also look forward to working with the ECOP Deep Ocean Task Team, the U.S. ECOP Node, our Advisory Board (including CI and data professionals from OOI, BCO-DMO, and EDI), our external evaluator Dr. Troy Sadler, and others involved.
+I also look forward to working with the ECOP Deep Ocean Task Team, the U.S. ECOP Node, our Advisory Board (including CI and data professionals from the NSF Ocean Observatories Initiative, BCO-DMO, Environmental Data Initiative, and Rutgers Master’s of Operational Oceanography program), our external evaluator Dr. Troy Sadler, and others involved.

-If you’re interested in becoming more proficient with workflows for accessing and reusing oceanographic time series, satellite data, model data, and imagery classified by machine learning – this training will be for you!
+If you’re interested in becoming more proficient with workflows for accessing and reusing ocean data (including time series, model data, satellite data products, and imagery) – this training will be for you!